What are Collectables and Personal Use Assets?

 – Bullion coins are collectables if their value exceeds their face value, and they are traded at a price above the spot price of their metal content

 At the end of June 2023, Australian SMSFs (Self-Managed Superannuation Funds) held $566 million in SMSF collectables and personal use assets.
-This represents less than 0.1% of the total SMSF assets, which amounted to $876.4 billion, according to the Australian Taxation Office (ATO).
+Based on the December 2025 ATO SMSF Quarterly Statistical Report, there are now 663,867 SMSFs in Australia, with total estimated assets reaching $1.06 trillion.

 Benefits of SMSF Collectable and Personal Use Assets